Mario5Gray/demos/buoy-north/README.md

 ## Examine the Running Application

-Once the container is running, we can do something like see what health groups are exposed:
+Once the container is running, we request from the `message` endpoint to see the configmap-bound properties.

 ```shell script
 $ http :8080/message